msmyers/msmyers/README.md

    * **[EvoEco](https://www.evoeco.com)** - _"We help people see the good in what they choose."_

-As an ENTP, I thrive on dreams of a future & work on making them the present.
+- I invest myself in the present.

 <!--
 **msmyers/msmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.